Bill Guerin: Professional

-On March 4, 2009, Guerin was traded to the Pittsburgh Penguins in exchange for a conditional draft pick.
+On March 4, 2009, Guerin was traded to the Pittsburgh Penguins for a conditional draft pick.
 The pick, a 2009 fourth-round pick if the Penguins made the playoffs, was later turned into a 2009 third-round pick once the Penguins advanced to the second round of the 2009 Stanley Cup playoffs.
-Guerin won the Stanley Cup on June 12, 2009, with the Penguins, defeating the Detroit Red Wings by a final score of 2–1 for Game 7 at Joe Louis Arena.
+Guerin won the Stanley Cup on June 12, 2009, with the Penguins, defeating the Detroit Red Wings by a final score of 2–1 for game seven at Joe Louis Arena.
 His 14 years between Stanley Cups as a player was the third-longest wait in NHL history, behind Chris Chelios (16) and Mark Recchi (15).

 After vocal encouragement for his return from the crowd and teammates at Pittsburgh's Stanley Cup parade on June 15, as well as expressing his affection for the city and team, Guerin signed a one-year contract extension with the Penguins on June 29 at a greatly reduced salary to play through the 2009–10 season.
 He became the first player to have a 20-goal season with seven different teams and one of only three to have a 20-goal season with five or more different teams (the two others being Eddie Shack and Ray Sheppard).
 Ray Shero, the general manager for the Penguins opted not to offer Guerin a contract for the 2010–11 season.
 On September 7, 2010, the Philadelphia Flyers invited Guerin to try out at training camp, but on October 4, the Flyers released him before the start of the regular season.

 On December 6, 2010, Guerin announced his retirement as a player from the NHL as a Pittsburgh Penguin.
 At the time of his retirement, Guerin ranked seventh all-time among Americans in the NHL with 429 goals.

 Management career

 On June 6, 2011, the Penguins hired Guerin as their player development coach.
 On June 6, 2014, Penguins general manager Jim Rutherford announced that Guerin would be promoted to assistant general manager of the team.
 Rutherford said that Guerin would be focusing on developing the analytical side of the game.
 Following consecutive Stanley Cup triumphs in 2016 and 2017, the Penguins announced that Guerin's duties would expand to include the role of general manager of their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, made vacant via the departure of Jason Botterill to the NHL's Buffalo Sabres.

 On August 21, 2019, Guerin was named the fourth general manager of the Minnesota Wild.
 On March 21, 2022, Guerin was named the TSN TradeCentre GM of the Day, for his transactions at the 2022 NHL Trade Deadline.